Psychology, B.A.

 Psychology

 This course provides a general introduction to the discipline of psychology.
 Emphasis is given to the methods, theories, and findings of psychological research.
-Areas covered may include biological bases of behavior, learning, perception, thinking, development, personality, abnormality, and social behavior.
+Areas covered may include biological bases of behavior, learning, perception, thinking, development, personality, psychopathology, and social behavior.

 This course provides a study of the theories and research relevant to understanding human development from conception through adulthood, with special emphasis on childhood and adolescence.
 Biological, cognitive, and socioemotional processes are examined.